Co-Owners: Lisa Esmonde, Annette Lucas and Carol Dean

 Member of the Register of the Shiatsu Society UK and Registered Shiatsu Teacher

-Degree in Psychology and reading for a PhD in Health Psychology at Teesside University
+Degree in Psychology and PhD in Health Psychology at Teesside University

 Lisa qualified as a Shiatsu practitioner in 2005 and worked part-time while conducting health services research in Sheffield and Leeds.
 From 2011, she began working full-time as a Shiatsu therapist for the Cavendish Centre in Sheffield at its main centre and at the Cancer Support Centre and maintained her private practice.
-She also began part-time PhD study from Teesside University at that time looking at the practitioner client rapport.
-She is presently completing her thesis write-up.
+She completed a PhD study from Teesside University examining the therapist effect in Shiatsu when given to people with MS.

 Lisa teaches Shiatsu at the Northern School of Shiatsu in Sheffield and is also available to teach elsewhere.
 She enjoys introducing the wider public to the benefits of this simple, yet profoundly deep healing art.
 She has a special interest in working with long term chronic illness and finds that those who avail of ongoing sessions are supported with the gentle contact that this therapy can provide.